Convergence rates and fluctuations for the Stokes-Brinkman equations as homogenization limit in perforated domains: Appendix

 We observe that

-Furthermore, we observe that the only difference is that the outmost \(G\) is replaced by \(\nabla G\).
+Furthermore, we observe that the only difference to the discussion of \(\mathfrak{J}_1\) is that the outmost \(G\) is replaced by \(\nabla G\).
 Hence, we we will apply the same strategy as before using the analogous auxiliary estimates for the gradient.

 We start by giving the corresponding lemmas in the case \(\#\{i,j,k,n,\ell\}\geq 4\).

 \begin{lem} \end{lem}

 \begin{lem} \end{lem}